cuevascarlos/ClinicalTrials/README.md

 396546  24646362  I-outcome-Measure    956  962         damage        11892
 ```

-It can be seen that T8 and T9 has been merged.
-All the cases where exist a discrepancy are caused by the same problem.
+It can be seen that T8 and T9 has been considered as a single chunk.
+All the cases where exist a difference are caused by the same problem.
+So, we can infer that the authors of the dataset consider them separately.

 ### Preprocessing and creation of datasets understandable by the models.